NickxDxx/Robots/README.md

 Extreme testing, Starting program at needing recognize state, finding its state and finishing game with brand new next game recontinue circle. https://youtu.be/VjReNp9dM0g

-Template matching (SIFT) with god like programing skills.
+''Template matching (SIFT) with god like programing skills.''

 It's Common for not playing cards at some turns even some games, the vision is extremely poor at state.